building-envelope-data/metabase/README.md

 When your hard-disk starts to grow full, it may be the case that Docker does not clean-up anonymous volumes properly.
-You can do so manually by running `docker system prune` potentially with the argument `--all`.
+You can do so manually by running `docker system prune` potentially with the arguments `--volumes` and/or `--all`.
 Note that this may result in loss of data.
+It may also be the case that the log files grew huge.
+You can delete them by running `rm ./backend/src/logs/*`.

 When the `frontend` Docker image does not build in production because of an unused import in an automatically generated file, for example, one in the